Skip to Main Content

 What Are The Main Causes Of Teenage Anxiety?

 The single cause of anxiety is unknown.
+However, certain life experiences and habits such as traumatic events or self-medicating can increase the likelihood of developing anxiety.
 Social media can also play a role in the mental health of teens and young adults.
 Social media can contribute to issues with self-esteem, self-worth, and a teen’s body image because of unrealistic standards.

 Experiencing stressful or traumatic events